Student Debt Incidence: Recent Data and Conceptual Issues

 Households with student debt have a higher median income than the general population, while the mean and median net worth of borrowers is much lower than that of the general population.
 Further, the distribution of net worth is far more unequal than that of income for both populations.
 The difference between the two charts in Figure 1 illustrates the difficulty noted in the introduction in quantifying the burden of student debt.
 If we were to focus solely on income, we would conclude that borrowers are typically richer than the general population, while the reverse would be true if we were to focus solely on net worth.

 To show how student debt is distributed among the population of borrowers, Figure 2 depicts average per capita student debt of the income and net worth distributions for both borrowers and the population as a whole.6 For both groups, average per capita student debt exhibits a hump-shaped pattern as a function of income, rising through most of the distribution before declining for the highest quintile.
 However, among the population of student debt borrowers, average per capita debt does not vary greatly across quintiles, lying between $20,000 and $33,000 in every quintile.
-Further, the average per capita student debt among borrowers in the highest income quintile is less than 50 percent higher than that in the lowest quintile even though the associated average income is roughly five times higher.
+Further, the average per capita student debt among borrowers in the highest income quintile is less than 50 percent higher than that in the lowest quintile even though the associated average income is roughly ten times higher.
 In contrast, average per capita student debt varies substantially by quintiles of net worth, and for both the whole population and the population of borrowers, a plurality of debt is held by households in the lowest quintile.

 Figures 1 and 2 show that focusing exclusively on either net worth or income materially changes our assessment of the burden of student debt.
 So which of the two offers the most salient picture?
 Obviously both are relevant when quantifying the financial means of households, but what we really desire is some measure for lifetime wealth, that is, the sum of their current net worth and the value of their potential future income.
 However, in contrast with both income and net worth, the value that households attach to their future income cannot simply be directly observed in the data, so we must make further assumptions in order to produce our estimate.